Biographies Characteristics Analysis

 (Letters "R")

-7. What country is always remembered and called when saying goodbye?
+7. Which country is always remembered and named when saying goodbye?

 (Denmark - goodbye)